diegomics/VGP1.6_tutorial/updated_workflow/DNAnexus_workflow_1.6.md

     └── ...
 ```

 From the input data, we can see that there is a single `*.cmap.gz` file generated using the `DLE-1` enzyme.
-Therefore, copy the **scaffold_3_bionano_1enzyme** workflow from VGP tools.
+Therefore, copy the **scaffold_3_bionano_1enzyme** workflow from VGP tools as explained before.
 In some cases you may see two `*.cmap.gz` files in your input data corresponding to two enzymes used for the Bionano data, and therefore you will need to use the _2 enzyme_ workflow.

 ![Bionano workflow](https://github.com/lunfardista/VGP1.6_tutorial/blob/master/updated_workflow/images/bionano_workflow.png)